indieopensource/paid-license/terms.md

 ## Keep License Keys Confidential and Secure

-_Customer_ agrees to share _License Keys_ only as needed to use the _Software_ under this agreement, and to secure _License Keys_ at least as well as _Customer_'s own confidential information.
+_Customer_ agrees to share _License Keys_ only as needed to make _Permitted Use of the Software_, and to secure _License Keys_ at least as well as _Customer_'s own confidential information.

 ## Follow Rules About Use